FawzyFathi01/FawzyFathi01/README.md

 <h1 align="center">👋 Hi, I'm Fawzy Fathi</h1>

-<h3 align="center">🚀 Passionate Software Developer & AI Enthusiast</h3>
+<h3 align="center">🚀 Passionate Software Engineer & AI Enthusiast</h3>

 ---

 ## 🌟 About Me
-I'm a **Computer Science** student at Menoufia University with a deep passion for crafting scalable and efficient software solutions.
+I'm a **Software Engineer** with a deep passion for crafting scalable and efficient software solutions.
 My expertise revolves around **Artificial Intelligence (AI)** and **Machine Learning (ML)**, along with **Web Development**.
-I'm constantly seeking to explore the intersection of technology and creativity to deliver impactful, innovative solutions.
+I’m constantly seeking to explore the intersection of technology and creativity to deliver impactful, innovative solutions.

 ---